 Imagine enjoying your Big Mac with the wind in your hair on the open water.
 Well, for visitors to Vancouver’s Expo 86, this unusual fantasy became a brief reality.
 The McBarge – AKA the Friendship 500 – is a 187-foot (57m), two-storey boat that was once used as a floating McDonald’s restaurant during the 1986 World Exposition on Transportation and Communication in Vancouver, Canada.
 It was moored at False Creek and served 12,000 customers a day – although it was never destined for a life as a true-blue McDonald's restaurant.

 The idea was that the McBarge would show off technology and design innovations.
 But apart from its brief use by McDonald’s at Expo 86, the McBarge stayed moored in False Creek passing from one buyer to the next for two decades.
-Its cavernous insides are now characterised by missing windows and rusted staircases, with not a Happy Meal or a Big Mac in sight.
-Unsurprisingly, the eerie interior of the vessel attracted the attention of Hollywood in 2004, when Marvel rented it as a spooky filming location for the superhero movie Blade: Trinity.
+Its cavernous insides were characterised by missing windows and rusted staircases, with not a Happy Meal or a Big Mac in sight.
+Unsurprisingly, the eerie interior of the vessel attracted the attention of Hollywood; in 2004, Marvel rented it as a spooky filming location for the superhero movie Blade: Trinity.

 Over the years there have been many false starts in the McBarge’s restoration, including the possibility of using it as a homeless shelter and a failed crowdfunding campaign to convert it into an attraction called the Deep Ocean Discovery Centre.
 The latest plan by owner Howard Meakin was to transform the deserted boat into a seafood restaurant.
-The decommissioned floating McDonald’s is currently anchored at Maple Ridge, British Columbia, awaiting its fate.
+However, in March 2025 it was reported that the McBarge had capsized in the Fraser River, British Columbia, with Transport Canada called in to monitor the status of the slowly sinking ship.

 In its heyday, The Grill Café Walensee was somewhat groundbreaking for a motorway eatery.
 Opened in 1968 to cater for hungry travellers driving along the newly built A3 autobahn, it’s a stunning example of post-war Modernist architecture.
 The once majestic rest stop and restaurant had a picturesque terrace overlooking Lake Walensee and was a go-to place for visitors and locals to meet.